F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 This webinar would cover the overall workflow of implementing the F3 analysis framework on patent portfolios.

-Vaibhav Henry EVP – ICT Licensing & Searching Sagacious IP
+Vaibhav Henry, EVP – ICT Licensing and Searching, Sagacious IP

 Submit Your Information to Watch the Webinar Video Recording: